-Hedgehog numbers have declined by up to 50% over the last 20 years.
-The British Hedgehog has been officially declared vulnerable to extinction and features on the IUCN Red listed species.
-In 2020 NTU made a commitment to make further improvements across the estate to help the UK’s Hedgehog population as part of the Hedgehog Friendly Campus initiative.
-In February 2021, NTU achieved a Bronze Award from the ‘Hedgehog Friendly Campus’ and in January 2022 we’ve achieved the Silver Award for Brackenhurst, Clifton, and City Campus!
+In 2020, the British Hedgehog was declared vulnerable to extinction and listed on the IUCN Red List for Britain's Mammals.
+NTU committed to making further improvements across the estate to help the UK’s Hedgehog population as part of the Hedgehog Friendly Campus initiative.
+In 2023 we achieved Gold Award for Brackenhurst, Clifton, and City Campus.

-Share your wildlife sightings and ideas
+Share your Wildlife Sightings and Suggestions

 Contact the Sustainability Team via email to share your wildlife sightings and ideas on how to conserve and enhance biodiversity at NTU